Distance Functions and Generalized Means: Duality and Taxonomy: Introduction

-This paper extends these contributions by introducing a wide class of technical efficiency measures built from utility functions.
-The proposed construction presents an analogy with that of the Stone-Geary model, which was developed in the context of utility theory.
-The Stone-Geary utility function originates in comments made by Geary \cite{g50} on an earlier paper by Klein and Rubin \cite{kr48}, the scope of which was to determine an appropriate price index in the presence of rationing.
-Along this line, we define a generalized directional distance function that includes as a special limiting case the directional distance function proposed in \cite{ccf96} and \cite{ccf98}.
-The proposed distance function, instead of expanding the production vector along a preassigned direction, maximizes the generalized sum of the netput quantities until an efficient point is reached.
-The basic structure of this index is inspired by the inequality index introduced by Atkinson \cite{a70} in social choice theory.
-Our new distance function therefore {offers} an encompassing framework to the main existing distance functions and efficiency measures in the economic literature that turn out to be just {special} limiting cases of the new one in the case of a feasible input-output vector.
-Based on this principle, we actually show that the directional distance function can be seen as proceeding from the maximization of a Leontief utility function.
-The generalized F\"are-Lovell measure also appears to be related to the CES functions following the same principle.
+This paper extends these contributions by introducing a broad class of technical efficiency measures based on utility functions, a novel approach in the literature.
+Inspired by the Stone-Geary utility function, we construct an efficiency measure with theoretically interesting properties.
+The Stone-Geary utility function originates in comment made by Geary \cite{g50} on an earlier paper by Klein and Rubin \cite{kr48}, the scope of which was to determine an appropriate price index in the presence of rationing.{Since then, the Stone--Geary utility function has been widely used in the economic literature, particularly in the analysis of welfare and consumer demand \cite{dm80, dmr82, l09}, as well as in environmental economics \cite{jvdp19, km16}.} We define a generalized mean directional distance function, which includes the previously proposed directional distance functions as special cases.
+This new measure maximizes the generalized sum of netput quantities until an efficient point is reached, drawing on Atkinson's inequality index.{We thus introduce a broad class of efficiency measures and show that many of them, although differing in their formal representation, are in fact linked to a common principle, which can be expressed through a Stone–Geary utility function.}

-Along this line, a general duality result is derived, connecting the generalized directional distance function to the profit function.
-We first establish a maximum norm duality theorem and extend the result to the case where the parameter of the generalized mean is less than one.
-Then a dual correspondence is developed between the generalized directional distance function and the profit function.
-For every feasible production vectors, it encompasses as a special limiting case the results established in \cite{ccf96} and \cite{ccf98}.
-Perhaps more importantly, we identify a large class of measures for which these duality results can be obtained without convexity.